ashadria1/employee-management-system/README.md

 * The URL of the GitHub repository: https://github.com/ashadria1/employee-management-system

+* A GIF of the application in action:
 ![Employee Management System Demo](Assets/Employee-Management-System-Demo.gif)

 * A video demonstrating the entirety of the app's functionality (mp4):